IvanTrendafilov/Confucius/README.md

 Confucius - lightweight configuration
 ==============================================

-A lightweight Java configuration library with a NoXML twist.
+A lightweight Java configuration library and a drop-in replacement for `java.util.Properties`.
 Confucius is the easiest way to add configuration to your application.
 It is licensed under the Apache License, Version 2.0.

 Why use Confucius?
 ------------------